 DALL·E is another AI program developed by OpenAI.
 Specifically, it is a neural network that has the ability to create images from text captions “for a wide range of concepts expressible in natural language” as the by-line on the website states.

 When they say wide they mean wide.
 The best way to see it is to play with the text captions yourself here.
 It really is quite incredible and its applications are far from simple.
-As the article linked above explains, these captions can be as simple as asking it to render images of a sign for a storefront as pictured below:
+As the article linked above explains, these captions can be as simple as asking it to render images of a sign for a storefront.

 To more complex text captions include things like creating an emoji of a baby penguin wearing a blue hat, red gloves, green shirt and yellow pants.